d3vilh/openvpn-client-monitor/README.md

 # openvpn-client-monitor
-monitoring for active openvpn connection
+PiKVM setup script for monitoring of active openvpn-client connection. compatible with `Linux pikvm 5.15.68-3-rpi-ARCH`